Penecruz/VAICOMPRO-Community/README.md

 ## Patch Notes

-Patch Notes V2.9.4.3

-- Hotfix for VA Version check
-2.9.4.2
-- JF-17 radio changes now multi radio TX.
-- JF-17 SRS PTT Radio names now match Aircraft.
-- Fixed ATC comms menu pop ups if Disable Menus selected in vaicom Pro UI.
-- Fixed AAR Tanker comms pop ups when Disable Menus selected in vaicom Pro UI.
-- DCS Version detection updated to detect 2.9.4.x
-- Vaicom Pro DCS module version updated.

-Known Issues

-- AJS-37 Viggen, SRS PTT Mapping remains broken.
-Heatblur radio device display name issue.
+**VAICOM PRO plugin 2.9.6.0**

+This update adds new aircraft and terrain to the supported modules list.
+It also adds support for the next version of Voice Attack while maintaining backward compatibility with the current version.

+-	Added OH-58D(R) as a supported aircraft (WIP see notes below).
+-	Added CH-47F as a supported aircraft.
+-	Added Afghanistan (south) terrain to ATC recipients list.
+-	Added support for Voice Attack 2.0 when released.
+- Fixed AJS37 Viggen FR24/FR22 Radios **Requires next release of DCS to function** (thanks HeatBlur for the change)
+-	Changed DX update loop refresh to be quicker (feedback appreciated if you see performance issues)

+With the additional terrain added you will need to update your profile keywords using the Test > Finish steps.

+**Known Issues**

 -	F-14 A/B Tomcat, wheel chocks must be set then removed in some cases.
 -	Due to module design, Mirage F1 and A10-C kneeboard is not on the first page

-Mirage f1 Kneeboard cover causes issues (recommend deleting it (1.png) from \DCS World OpenBeta\Mods\aircraft\Mirage-F1\Cockpit\Mirage-F1\Mirage-\KNEEBOARD\pages folders.
+-	Mirage f1 Kneeboard cover causes issues (recommend deleting it (1.png) from \\DCS World OpenBeta\Mods\aircraft\Mirage-F1\Cockpit\Mirage-F1\Mirage-<version>\KNEEBOARD\pages folders.
+-	Easy comms/Instant select at some airports will not function due to map developers’ incomplete data.
+Can still be manually tuned.
+E.g most of the Sinai airports.
+-	VaicomPro manual needs updating for Kola and Afghanistan map and page numbering
+-	OH-58D(R) Radio is multi rather than single PTT until I can work out why it’s not functioning as expected.

 ## Community Team